 Is LA close to New York City?
-Well it’s relative.
+Well, it’s relative.
 LA is closer to NYC than it is to Mars, but it’s not closer to NYC than it is to San Diego.
 Is rock-n-roll good music?
-Well it depends.
+Well, it depends.
 Most teenagers love it; many senior citizens don’t.
 You may like rock, but your granddad may like Bach.
 In both cases, the answers depend upon what close or good is being measured against.
 Compared to Mars, LA and NYC are almost on top of each other; compared to San Diego, LA and NYC are a continent apart.
 Relative to my teenager’s musical tastes, rock is better than Bach, As for me; I’d choose Bach over rock anytime.
-Now, what about the logical law of non-contradiction, the distributive law in arithmetic, the parallel postulate in geometry, or gravitational, atomic, or evolutionary theory?
+Now, what about the logical law of non-contradiction, the distributive law of arithmetic, the parallel postulate in geometry, or gravitational, atomic, or evolutionary theory?
 Are these relative to, conditioned by, dependent upon, or measured against, something else?
 Or are they just true?

 This kind of relativism is called epistemological relativism.
 The basic idea is that there are no universal truths about the world, just different ways of interpreting it.
 The theory dates back at least to the ancient Greek philosopher Protagoras, who said: “man is the measure of all things.”
 But this basic idea is also captured by more contemporary ideas:

 - What you believe is true (for you); what I believe is true (for me).

 - Truth is in the eye of the beholder.

 - You have your beliefs; I have mine, and that’s the end of it.